deanjbrown/express-react-passport-example/README.md

 **Features currently in development**
 - Adding rate limiting ✔️
 - Adding CSRF protection ✔️
-- Adding email verification
+- Adding email verification ✔️
+- Password reset ✔️
+- Adding tests
 - Creating a frontend to interact with the backend
-- Adding tests

 To contribute to the development or to customize the application: